19hours/sg-statutes/Acts/Companies Act.md

 (i) each of its members; or

-(ii) if it has more than 50 members as a result of the allotment, each of the 50 members who, following the allotment, hold the most number of shares in the company.
+(ii) if it has more than 50 members as a result of the allotment, each of the 50 members who, following the allotment, hold the most number of shares in the company (excluding treasury shares).

 [12/2002 wef 13/01/2003]